njoanc/Blog-API/README.md

 ## Behavior
 Our program should handle:

-1. to sign in to the blog.(for the writer)
+1. To sign in to the blog.(for the writer)

-2. to create a blog from the application.(for the writer)
+2. To create a blog from the application.(for the writer)

-3. to delete comments that I find insulting or degrading.(for the writer)
+3. To delete comments that I find insulting or degrading.(for the writer)

-4. to update or delete blogs I have created.(for the writer)
+4. To update or delete blogs I have created.(for the writer)

-5. to view the blog posts on the site.(for the user)
+5. To view the blog posts on the site.(for the user)

-6. to comment on blog posts.(for the user)
+6. To comment on blog posts.(for the user)

-7. to view the most recent posts.(for the user)
+7. To view the most recent posts.(for the user)

-8. to to get an email alert when a new post is made by joining a subscription.(for the user)
+8. To to get an email alert when a new post is made by joining a subscription.(for the user)

-9. to see random quotes on the site(for the user)
+9. To see random quotes on the site(for the user)

 ## Input Example
 When it receives: